lesliearkorful/conference-tracker-management/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+- This project is a starting point for a Flutter application.
+- Clone this repository on your computer with the following command: `git clone https://github.com/lesliearkorful/conference-tracker-management.git`

 ## Dependencies
 This project uses rxDart for streams